Indonesia: Sulawesi - July 2007

 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

-I take you back to Sulawesi, in the Toraja country, where I spent a few days in the summer of 2007.
-On the program: scooter ride from Rantepao, to discover the sites of Ket'e Kesu, Londa and Tilanga.
+I bring you back to Sulawesi, in the Toraja country, where I spent a few days in summer 2007.
+The program: scooter ride from Rantepao, to discover the sites of Ket'e Kesu, Londa and Tilanga.

 Wisma Monton, my little hotel in Rantepao

 Thursday, July 12, 2007, Rantepao.
 That day, I decided to explore the villages south of the city.
-I rent a motorcycle (in fact, the equivalent of a scooter), 40 000 Rp the day (less than 3 €) in the main street.
-For locating, I got a map of the area at the hotel.
+So I rented a motorcycle (actually, the equivalent of a scooter), at 40 000 Rp per day (less than 3 €) in the main street.
+For the location, I got a map of the area at the hotel.

-The hotel in question, I landed there on the advice of other travellers I came across en route: it is the Wisma Monton.
-I recommend the place, it's central and quiet, clean and cheap, the rooms are spacious, spread over balconies around a garden.
+The hotel in question, I landed there on the advice of other travelers I met on the way: it is the Wisma Monton.
+I recommend the place, it's central and quiet, clean and not expensive, the rooms are large, distributed on balconies around a garden.

-Night negotiated 90 000 Rp (about 6-7 €), with hot water and breakfast included, no surprise supplement, and charming welcome.
-Below, the interior of Wisma Monton and the view from the balconies of the hotel.
+Night negotiated at 90 000 Rp (about 6-7 €), with hot water and breakfast included, no surprise extra charge, and charming welcome.
+Below, the interior of Wisma Monton and the view from the hotel balconies.

 The hotel Wisma Monton in Rantepao.
 (Sulawesi, Indonesia, July 2007)